Sonoma County Quarterly Caltrans Update

 Project includes landscaping courtesy of Caltrans/Sonoma County Partnership

-Caltrans will begin a project in the late summer of 2024 to upgrade sidewalks, replace traffic signals, and add pedestrian beacons on State Route 116 in Guerneville between River Road and 4th Street.
+On September 4, 2024, Caltrans began a project to upgrade sidewalks, replace traffic signals, and add pedestrian beacons on State Route 116 in Guerneville between River Road and 4th Street, essentially the length of downtown Guerneville.

 The improvements include replacing 23 curb ramps with ramps compliant with the Americans with Disabilities Act of 1990 (ADA).